sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 |            |src add=`10.0.0.0/24` |
 |action      |allow                 |

-The last step to perfom is mapping that is shown in the following summary.
+The last step is mapping that is shown in the following summary.

 #### Mapping